mikavehns/BookGPT/README.md

 - Chapter Amount: The amount of chapters you want the book to have.
 - Chapter Length: The amount of words you want each chapter to have.
 - Topic: The topic you want the book to be about.
-- Type: The type of book you want to generate.
+- Category: The type of book you want to generate.
 (Science, Biography, etc.)

 The program will then generate a Title and Chapter Titles + Content.
 You will get a detailed structure of the book.
 The generated books will then be saved in the `books` folder and will be named after the title of the book.